 - Touch your customer and you are halfway there.
 “Touch a face.
 Touch a hand.
 Say, this is for you, this is what I want you to wear.”

-- Estee often admitted; “Whether you are the chairperson of the board or want to charm him, you need beauty and femininity as well as wisdom and strength.”
+- She’d often admitted; “Whether you are the chairperson of the board or want to charm him, you need beauty and femininity as well as wisdom and strength.”

-Today, Estée’s Private Collection has a powerful legacy with perfumes such as White Linen, Pleasures, Beautiful and Alliage being enjoyed by many women around the globe.
-Estée’s two sons are intricately involved in the business projecting the persistence and hard work that was her business mantra as she established the Estee Lauder empire.
+Today, Estée’s Private Collection has a powerful legacy with perfumes such as White Linen, Pleasures, Beautiful and Alliage that we and many women around the globe enjoy.
+Two of Estée’s sons are intricately involved in the business projecting the persistence and hard work that has always been her business mantra as she established the Estee Lauder empire.